 Let’s assume your general direction involves a passion for reading, writing, and learning about the world.
 In that case, you might think of History, English, Journalism, or even Political Science as possible major options.
 After all, according to this criterion, there’s a good chance one of these fields is the right one for you.
 But here’s where the important part comes in.
 Besides reading and learning about the world, a History major, for example, involves a lot of writing and research.
 “Well, I like writing,” you might say, and that’s great!
 However, as you progress through your courses, you may become aware that history writing tends to lean more academic in style and is not the kind you had in mind when you first thought about it.
 In addition, you may find the research aspect of history is too overwhelming and perhaps a bit too tedious to your liking.
 In light of these new findings, you decide History isn’t the right major for you after all, and you decide to enroll in an English class.

 As you attend this class, you learn very quickly that English doesn’t have much of an academic spin to it, or at least not in the same way History does, and you feel relieved.
 “English is going to be fun!” you tell yourself.
 After all, when we think of English, we think of all the great writers and the impact they made on the human condition—Shakespeare, Woolf, Twain, Hemingway, Didion, and Baldwin may come to mind.
-Nonetheless, as you take more English classes and begin working on various writing assignments, you may discover that your writing tendencies lean more nonfiction than fiction.
+Nonetheless, as you take more English classes and begin working on various writing assignments, you may discover that your writing tendencies lean more toward nonfiction than fiction.
 This discovery catches you by surprise since you always thought fiction was your strong suit.
 Still, you decide the things you want to read and write about must involve an aspect of reality.
 You decide English, too, isn’t the right major for you, and you gear your energies next toward Journalism or Political Science.

 Take note of your progress and keep going

-Here’s the lesson to gain from these examples: Even though at first you might feel a sense of disappointment and perhaps even a bit frustration as you move through different majors without officially settling on one, in reality, you made invaluable progress.
+Here’s the lesson to gain from these examples: Even though at first you might feel a sense of disappointment and perhaps even a bit of frustration as you move through different majors without officially settling on one, in reality, you made invaluable progress.
 First, with just a handful of courses, you managed to eliminate two potential majors that you now know for certain are not for you.
 Second, you gleaned valuable lessons about yourself, both in terms of what you like and don’t like.
 In other words, you narrowed down the scope of available options, which therefore got you that much closer to the end goal.

 Conducting your major search and college search at the same time?
 Combine these tasks and save time by exploring our College Lists & Rankings by Major!